devonfw-forge/devon4flutter-non-bloc-arch/300-Architecting-a-Flutter-App.md

   - Which one will I focus on and Why?
   - Google went bach and forth on this as well.

-# Provider Package
+# BLoC
+- Why this one?
+- Origin
 - UI only publishes and subscribes
-  - Every UI element that has logic, has a dedicated logic class
-  - Global services are provided on root
-  - Only one possible option.
-This one has the smallest overhead and is a great start for beginners.
-  - Bloc would be my second choice
+- **Build Interface code how you want it to look like -> then make it work**
+- 4 Rules for BLoCs
+  - Only Sinks In & Streams out
+  - Dependencies Injectable
+  - No Plattform Branching
+  - Implementation can be whatever you want
+- 4 Rules for UI Classes
+  - "Complex Enough" views have a BLoC
+  - Components do not format the inputs they send to the BLoC
+  - Output are formated as little as possible
+  - If you do have Platform Branching, It should be dependent on a single BLoC bool output

 ---
 # References